anatolian/archaeology-data-service/README.md

-Archaeology (main app):
+# Archaeology Service:
 Contains PHP scripts for retrieving and sending information to a database.
 Database is saved in Archaeology/web/Properties.php.

-You may use an Amazon EC2 instance:
+## You may use an Amazon EC2 instance:
 You will need to create an Amazon EC2 instance to connect to: https://aws.amazon.com/ec2/getting-started/
 	Make sure to open port 5432 to all traffic
 	Make sure to create a key pair and download it to your machine.
 Either store the .pem outside of the project directory or add it